PhluantMobile/dojo_js/README.md

 </script>
 ```

+* The bulk of all store related data can be found in data.stores.results.collection.data.
+Multiple locations may exist.
+* The bulk of all category data, using retailertag as an example, can be found in data.retailertag.xxxx.results.collection[0][0].
+* If an IP address or geolocation was used to calculate the user's address, the results will be returned.
+The data can be found in data.user_info.results.

-*Because Shoplocal return data can vary and this library is still in beta, we will be adding a return data sample at a later date.*.
+*Because Shoplocal return data can vary and this library is still in beta, we working on expanding the return data samples.*

 [top](#dojo-framework-library)